VoxSecuritatis/Blog-AI-PromptEngineering-TCROFTCE/README.md

-# Blog:  TCROFTCE Prompt Engineering
+# Blog:  TTCROFTCE Prompt Engineering
 Published: 2025-10-04 | Updated: 2025-10-05

 ---

-This prompt template was originally developed and explained in the book "The Prompt Recipe:  A Practical Guide to Prompt Engineering" by Alden Vale and Ahmed Bouchentouf.
+This prompt template is a variation of the template which was originally developed and explained in the book "The Prompt Recipe:  A Practical Guide to Prompt Engineering" by Alden Vale and Ahmed Bouchentouf.
 This is an excellent reference and comes highly recommended to better understand prompt engineering.

 > Vale, A., & Bouchentouf, A. (2025, April 6). *The Prompt Recipe: A Practical Guide to Prompt Engineering and AI Interaction.*